 Book an exclusive tour at the Doge's Palace to walk through the bridge.
 Then you see how Casanova managed to escape.

 It is a guided tour.
-Very special for the price of EUR 55, -.
+Very special for the price of € 55 -.

 Hey, before you go, you should know...

 When I took a picture, only a pigeon disturbed my view.
-But, it didn't take long before the pigeon became my friend.
+But it didn't take long before the pigeon became my friend.
 I stood there for maybe 30 minutes.

 You have read about this Bridge.
 There is enough to explore, as you can see.
 Please click on the links to explore my site more...